 National Highway 2 or NH 2(NOW NH19), commonly referred as Delhi–Kolkata Road, is a busy National Highway in India that runs through the states of Delhi, Haryana, Uttar Pradesh, Bihar, Jharkhand, and West Bengal.
 The 65 kilometers Dankuni-Palsit stretch is known as Durgapur Expressway.
 The Palsit–Panagarh stretch is 64 kilometers and the Panagarh–Raniganj stretch is 42 kilometers.

-Around 140km down Durgapur Expressway, within minutes of the car crossing Burdwan, a billboard by the Aushgram panchayat welcomed us to Bhalki Machan.
+Around 140km down Durgapur Expressway, a billboard by the Aushgram panchayat welcomed us to Bhalki Machan.
 A freshly tarred road across the rice bowl of Bengal leads to Bhalki Machan, believed to be the favorite bear hunting spot of the former rajas of Burdwan.

 If you come by road